slonyara483/PXU/README.md

 pm2 startup
 ```

-(execute as the user that is running pixelplanet)
+(execute as the user that is running pixuniverse)
 And follow the printed steps if needed.
 This will generate a systemctl service file `/etc/systemd/system/pm2-pixelplanet.service` and enable it.
 You will have to run `pm2 save` while the canvas is running to let pm2 know what to start.
 To make sure that mysql and redis are up when pixelplanet starts, edit this service file and modify the lines: